 Taking these steps will help ensure that your computer and other connected devices are protected from virus infection or getting hacked.
 Similarly, this approach will prevent a single virus from destroying other connected equipment if a piece of nasty code travels from the computer to the rest of the devices on the network.

 Takeaway: Protect your devices with antivirus software and encryption.

 Communicate these tips to the family

 At the end of the day, it takes an entire household of tech security savvy users to keep a family computer safe from destructive intrusions.
-As a result, you’ll need to communicate effective strategies to each member of the family individually if you want your computer to remain clear of viruses and spyware-free.
+As a result, you’ll need to share tips to be safe online with each member of the family if you want your computer to remain clear of viruses and spyware-free.

 It only takes one mistake or wrong click to expose the network to a dangerous piece of malware, and infection could put your identity and more at serious risk.
-It takes more than a few new programs and a family meeting to better protect your computer from harmful code.
-The entire family must approach Internet safety with a new focus to help maintain a sound, virus-free network.
+The entire family must approach internet safety with a new focus to help maintain a sound, virus-free network.

 Keeping the network clean will also help you avoid the cost of repairing and recovering a corrupted hard drive.
 Likewise, preventing performance-slowing infections will ensure your family will get the most out of your high-speed internet connection.
 A few more right clicks than wrong clicks is all it takes to make sure your PC remains protected.